Ethereum-ERD/dev-upgradeable/README.md

 ## Supplying Hints to Trove operations

 Troves in ERD are recorded in a sorted doubly linked list, sorted by their ICR, from high to low.
-ICR stands for the individual collateral ratio that is simply the value of collateral (ETH/LSDs value in USD) multiplied by 100e18 and divided by the amount of debt (in EUSD).
+ICR stands for the individual collateral ratio that is simply the value of collateral (ETH/LSDs value in USD) multiplied by 100e18 and divided by the amount of debt (in USDE).

 All Trove operations that change the collateralization ratio need to either insert or reinsert the Trove to the `SortedTroves` list.
 To reduce the computational complexity (and gas cost) of the insertion to the linked list, two ‘hints’ may be provided.